AI-SEO & GEO

 Breadcrumbs missing on interior pages.
 BreadcrumbList schema is frequently implemented only on the homepage or not at all.
 Every interior page — every article, every service page, every tool page — benefits from explicit breadcrumb markup that signals its position in the site hierarchy.

-Measuring Schema Impact on AI Visibility
+Measuring schema impact on AI visibility

 Schema implementation is not directly measurable through a single metric.
 The effects appear across three data sources used together.

 AI citation monitoring.
 Run your 10–15 priority queries directly in ChatGPT, Perplexity, and Google AI Overviews before and after schema implementation.
 Document whether your domain appears as a source, which pages are cited, and which competitors appear instead.
 This is the most direct measurement available and should be done monthly regardless of schema changes.
+For a deeper Perplexity-specific monitoring workflow, see How to Get Cited by Perplexity.

 Google Search Console structured data reports.
 GSC’s Enhancements section flags schema errors and warnings at the page level.
 Errors here mean the markup is failing Google’s validation — and by extension, creating the inconsistency signals that reduce AI citation confidence.
 Resolve all errors before measuring AI impact.